Darkling beetle

-Darkling beetle is the common name for members of the beetle family Tenebrionidae.
-The number of species in the Tenebrionidae is estimated at more than 20,000 and the family is cosmopolitan in distribution.
+Darkling beetle is the common name for members of the beetle family Tenebrionidae, comprising over 20,000 species in a cosmopolitan distribution.

 Taxonomy

-Tenebrio is the Latin generic name that Carl Linnaeus assigned to some flour beetles in his 10th edition of Systema Naturae 1758-59.
+Tenebrio is the Latin generic name that Carl Linnaeus assigned to some flour beetles in his 10th edition of Systema Naturae 1758–59.
 The name means "lover of darkness"; the English language term 'darkling' means "characterised by darkness or obscurity"; see also English 'tenebrous', figuratively "obscure, gloomy."

-Numerous Tenebrionidae species do inhabit dark places; however, there are many species in genera such as Stenocara and Onymacris, which are active by day and inactive at night.
+Many Tenebrionidae species inhabit dark places; in genera such as Stenocara and Onymacris, they are active by day and inactive at night.

 The family covers a varied range of forms, such that classification presents great difficulties.
 These eleven subfamilies were listed in the 2021 review by Bouchard, Bousquet, et al., updating a similar catalog from 2005.